FACTBOX-White House staff, top Republicans who have tested positive for coronavirus | Politics

 The infections have roiled campaigning for the Nov.
 3 election, rattled financial markets and slowed the work of Congress, with the Senate vowing to delay any votes now that three members of the Republican majority have tested positive.
 Several people who met with Trump last week said they had since tested negative, but it can take days for someone who has been exposed to the virus to develop symptoms or to test positive.

-The following is a list of people close to Trump who have tested positive for the novel coronavirus in recent days: JALEN DRUMMOND
+The following is a list of people close to Trump who have tested positive for the novel coronavirus in recent days: STEPHEN MILLER

+Senior White House adviser Stephen Miller, a top speechwriter for the president, said in a statement he had tested positive for COVID-19 on Tuesday and was in quarantine.
+JALEN DRUMMOND

 Assistant press secretary, Jalen Drummond, has tested positive for COVID-19, according to a Bloomberg News report.
 One of the deputies to press secretary, Kayleigh McEnany, Drummond was present in the Rose Garden on Sept.
 26 ceremony for Supreme Court nominee Amy Coney Barrett.
 ADMIRAL CHARLES RAY